wenwenmin/SpaBatch/README.md

 - `pip install -r requiremnt.txt`

 ## Running demo
-We provide an example to test SpaBatch on the DLPFC dataset.
-You can test the DLPFC dataset by running the Run_DLPFC_151507.ipynb file.
+We provide demos for all datasets as references.
+The Tutorials section includes the running results of SpaBatch on all datasets used in this study, along with the code for downstream analysis.
+The results of all baseline methods can be found in the Baselines folder.

 ## Contact details
 If you have any questions, please contact niujinyun@aliyun.com and minwenwen@ynu.edu.cn.